Noah-Joubert/Algo-Market-Making/readme.md

 ## Description
-Ready Trader Go is an algorithmic market making competition hosted by Optiver.
+I wrote this code for an algorithmic market-making competition.
 It involves market making an illiquid ETF market, with the help of a deep futures market.

 ---